 Making friends in communities across Salford

-Hello and welcome to the Salford section of our website where we talk about who have been making connections with across the City – and where – through various projects.
+Hello and welcome to the Salford section of our website where we talk about who we have been making connections with across the City – and where – through various projects.

 In many ways, all our work is embedded in local communities, but the specific focus on these pages is to capture grassroots projects that we are helping to make happen with the people who live in our Salford neighbourhoods.

 Across a wide range of communities, we are developing work with:

 - East Salford, with Cobden Works as a creative hub at the heart of this community, and community at the centre of our hyperlocal approach.
 This includes links with Salford University, East Salford Neighbourhood team, local organisations and residents.